BeHalcyon/SuperVoxelGraph/README.md

     },

     "supervoxel2histogram":{
-      "histogram_size":256,//The histogram length for each label
-      "is_histogram_stored":1,//Whether store the historam, default to set to 1 to store "is_gradient_stored":1,//Whether store the non-normalized gradient
+      "histogram_size":256,// The histogram length for each label "is_histogram_stored":1,// Whether store the historam, default to set to 1 to store "is_gradient_stored":1,// Whether store the non-normalized gradient
-      "is_entropy_stored":1,//Whether store the entropy
+      "is_entropy_stored":1,// Whether store the entropy
-      "is_barycenter_stored":1//Whether store the baycenter
+      "is_barycenter_stored":1// Whether store the baycenter
     },
     "histogram2graph":{
       "histogram_size":256//Not yet in use